abdullateefvahora/Range-of-Motion-Tracker/README.md

 ### Configuration & Running

+1. If you haven't already, flash MicroPython onto your Raspberry Pi Pico W, and upload this repository's files to the root directory of your Pico W.

-1.  **Configure Wi-Fi:** Create a file named `wifi_secrets.py` in the root directory of your Pico.
+2.  **Configure Wi-Fi:** Create a file named `wifi_secrets.py` in the root directory of your Pico.
 Add your Wi-Fi network name and password to this file.

     ```python
     # wifi_secrets.py